50 Next: shaping the future of food

 The sustainable chef duo rethinking the world’s future food systems

 A culinary powerhouse respected by chefs the world over, Jo Barrett and Matt Stone have shown their commitment to preserving the planet over more than a decade of projects.
-While best-known for their work at Oakridge Wines in Victoria’s Yarra Valley region, Barrett and Stone are currently throwing themselves into Future Food System, a new endeavour focused on growing food without the need for large-scale agriculture.
+While best-known for their work at Oakridge Wines in Victoria’s Yarra Valley region, Barrett and Stone are currently throwing themselves into Future Food System.
+The new venture will focus on growing food without the use of large-scale agriculture.

-Founded by renowned artist and environmental crusader Joost Bakker, Future Food System harnesses the power of solar energy and gas from a bio-digester to produce food in a zero-waste, self-sustaining home environment.
-Living together inside the house in Melbourne’s Federation Square, Barrett and Stone serve a daily dish from ingredients grown on the property, educating city dwellers on where their food comes from.
+Renowned artist and environmental crusader Joost Bakker created Future Food System.
+It harnesses the power of solar energy and gas from a bio-digester to produce food in a zero-waste, self-sustaining home.
+Living inside the house in Melbourne’s Federation Square, Barrett and Stone serve a daily dish from ingredients grown on the property.
+This also helps to educate city dwellers on where their food comes from.

 “We want to reconnect people to their food in a convenient, achievable way,” says Stone.

-The couple met in 2012 at Bakker’s Greenhouse pop-up in Melbourne, where the restaurant’s philosophy of using hyper-local, organic ingredients had a significant impact on the pair’s culinary ideology.
+The couple met in 2012 at Bakker’s Greenhouse pop-up in Melbourne.
+Here, the restaurant’s philosophy of using hyper-local, organic ingredients had a significant impact on the pair’s culinary ideology.
 They then worked at Silo in the UK with chef Douglas McMaster before taking on the challenge of running the restaurant at Oakridge in 2015.
-Surrounded by local produce and native ingredients, they developed the winery restaurant in keeping with their sustainable philosophy and creative drive, developing a signature Yarra Valley cuisine while making their names as Australia’s most forward-thinking sustainable chefs.
+Surrounded by local produce and native ingredients, they developed the winery restaurant in keeping with their sustainable philosophy and creative drive.
+They developed a signature Yarra Valley cuisine while making their names as Australia’s most forward-thinking sustainable chefs.

 “The way we grow, harvest, transport, sell and eat our food is the most destructive human activity on the planet,” the pair says.
 “Something needs to change.”